Let me introduce myself…

 Our members also helped facilitate communications with thousands of tourists left stranded in Los Cabos, Todos Santos, La Paz, Loreto and Mulege and both the Mexican and US governments would use our group to provide messaging and critical response to cases where needed, ultimately providing a massive air evacuation of stranded tourists just days later.

 During all of this, our group quickly grew from a few hundred to nearly 5,000 members, in just a matter of days.
 And we have never stopped growing since.

-Today, our Facebook group represents the largest online discussion group forum for the Baja California Peninsula with over 48K members; we should top 50 thousand by this summer.
+Today, our Facebook group represents the largest online discussion group forum for the Baja California Peninsula with well over 50 thousand members.

 Our large and culturally diverse group of members includes a broad mix of Mexicans, Americans / Gringo’s, Canadians and more – some retired, some here visiting as tourists and still others here working full time.